avishkakavindu/defect-detection-opencv-python/README.md

 # Defect-Detection-OpenCV

-Surface Defect Detection script to detect defects in surface glove using python and OpenCV library
+Surface Defect Detection script to detect defects on the surface of a glove using python and OpenCV library
 ##### Just playing with OpenCV